Rutvikraj303/Land-Reistry-/README.md

 A decentralized land registry system built with Solidity.
 It allows users to:

-1.Register land parcels with unique IDs, location, and area.
+1. Register land parcels with unique IDs, location, and area.

-2.Transfer ownership securely between parties.
+2. Transfer ownership securely between parties.

-3.Query land details and verify if a parcel is registered.
+3. Query land details and verify if a parcel is registered.

 This contract demonstrates a simple blockchain-based property management system where ownership and records are transparent and immutable.